Interview: Cécile McLorin Salvant

 Well, I don’t feel that I’m a performer first, I always feel that I’m a listener, a spectator, an audience member first.
 It always seems bizarre to be on this side of the stage, and not on the other side, listening.
 But I suppose I do it for the people who come to the show, for that feeling of community that I have and dialogue with the musicians that I play with.
 What moves me is the people, otherwise I would just sit at home.
 And knowing that I’m extremely lucky that I can sing jazz - music that swings, that I can sing these sometimes very old songs, or some compositions of mine, and that people are actually interested in hearing it!
 That is motivation enough, because it seems like such a miracle, that people would be interested in my music.
 I am grateful for that.
 It’s almost like I’m taking advantage of it now as long as it lasts - this opportunity of having an audience, to express certain things and maybe in some small way I’ll have a good impact, or an interesting impact in the world, in a very small way.

-You sing in front of so many people, how do you deal with the fear of stage?
+You sing in front of so many people, is the stage a comfortable place for you?

 How do you keep growing?